BakaOtaku/offsubmit-ethmint/README.md

 Now the professor can download the answer sheets and do the evaluation.

+## Difficulties faced

+Since we didn't have sufficient AWS/GCP credits for ethermint to be deployed online so we had to establish ssh connection from localhost by exposing IP to webapp deployed to connect webapp to ethermint

 ## Setting up locally

 - Setting up ethermint [Download ethermint](https://github.com/ChainSafe/ethermint/archive/v0.1.0.zip) v0.1.0 release